BadgerCode/AzureDeploymentMaid/README.md

 ---

 ## Examples
-### Count all deployments older than 30 days for each group
+### Check for deployments older than 30 days for each resource group

 ```powershell
 .\deployment-maid.ps1 `